russellmatt66/kineticplasma-HPC/cpp/espic_1d1v/README.md

 # Run Instructions:
 # Overview
-This code is largely obsolete, and should not be considered anything more than a proof-of-concept.

-It possesses no build system, takes command-line input instead of a .inp file, uses .csv files to collect the data, and a mountain of Python spaghetti to process it.
-For a modern version, that is currently under development, look inside the `cpp-petsc/` directory.

-This is the version of the high-performance 1D1V PIC code that uses Eigen to perform a sparse solve of the electrostatic field, as mentioned in the README of the root directory for this repository.
-To read a description of the PIC algorithm, look inside the file "SP23\_AA545\_ComputerProject1_2.pdf".
+This version of the high-performance 1D1V C++ PIC code uses [`Eigen`](https://eigen.tuxfamily.org/index.php?title=Main_Page) to perform a sparse solve of the electrostatic field, as mentioned in the README of the root directory for this repository.
+As a consequence of this, O(Nx) work must be done every timestep in moving the data from the `std::vector` STL container into the `VectorXd` `Eigen` container.
+This somewhat defeats the reason to use a sparse solve in the first place, namely to achieve performance at fine grids (large Nx).

 # Run
-The C++ library 'Eigen' is required to run this code.
+The C++ library `Eigen` is required to run this code.
 It was developed on v3.4.0 so this is preferred, but hopefully other versions work.
 The library must be provided to the compiler at compile-time by running the command below,

 g++ -o main main.cpp -I path/to/eigen